dssg/cta-sim/README.md

 increase the quality of life of many daily commuters and help the CTA move more people around the city.

 <h1> Quick-Start Guide </h1>
-Most of the information regarding the project idea can be found in the wiki section of the github repository.
+Most of the information regarding the project idea can be found in the wiki section of the github repository at https://github.com/dssg/dssg-cta-project/wiki

 <h1> The DSSG Team </h1>
 Andres Akle Carranza - Webapp design/coding, Modeling